Carmentis/carmentis-docs-source/docs/architecture.md

 who wants to offer a Carmentis service to its customers.
 It constitutes the final step before observing the transaction being inserted in the blockchain.

+An Operator, in the [Carmentis](https://carmentis.io) environment, is a service that manages signatures and encrypted calls to the Carmentis network.
+The Operator is hosted by a operator who wants to offer a Carmentis service to its customers.

 ![schema-carmentis.png](/img/schema-carmentis.png)

 :::info Operator Server
 While Carmentis provides an already running operator server, you are allowed to run your own operator server.
 :::

 ### Application